lucas-lopes/gmail-safe/README.md

 ### Requisites

 * **Docker:** Facilitates the use of RabbitMQ and MongoDB on OS X and Windows.
+* **Google App Configurations:** You need to go to Google Cloud Console and enable Gmail API and create a single configuration.
+[TODO: I'll try to put this configuration later to help you]
+* **Gmail Credential:** To use this API consuming from Gmail API you need to get your OAuth2 credentials and put on `src/main/resources`.

 ### How to build the application on OS X?